-Don’t be fooled, it is built on years of developing my own personal style, taking note of what I like and making smart and deliberate purchasing decisions.
+Don’t be fooled I have it has been developing my own style, taking note of what I like, and making smart, deliberate purchasing decisions.

 I am a fan of blazers.
-I literally collect them.
-They match my mode.
-I can wear a basic pair of jeans and a tank top but it’s the blazer that makes the look POP!
+I literally collect them because they match my mode and I can wear a basic pair of jeans and a tank top but it’s the blazer that makes the look POP!

 I also am a fan of upcycled and previously loved pieces.
 I scour consignment stores for vintage pieces of clothing and accessories.

-I’m looking into capsule wardrobing and see that there aer a lot of boss moms out there.
+I’m looking into capsule wardrobing and see that there are a lot of boss moms out there.

 These women have to balance Parent Teacher Association meetings, play dates, happy hour, date nights and have to now go into an actual physical office everyday or periodically need more options.